ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

   When the data is retrieved, the shard transfers it to the orchestrator.
 * The orchestrator combines the data it received from all shards into a single dataset, and may perform additional operations over it.
-  E.g., running a [map reduce query](../sharding/querying#querying-map-reduce-indexes)
+  E.g., running a [map-reduce query](../sharding/querying#querying-map-reduce-indexes)
-  would retrieve from the shards data that has already been reduced by map reduce indexes, but once the orchestrator gets all the data it will reduce the full dataset once again.
+  would retrieve from the shards data that has already been reduced by map-reduce indexes, but once the orchestrator gets all the data it will reduce the full dataset once again.
 * Finally, the orchestrator returns the combined dataset to the client.
 * The client remains unaware that it has just communicated with